 Take a day trip to Whistler, travelling along the Sea to Sky Highway and the Sea to Sky Gondola ride.
 Explore Whistler’s natural wonderland and take photos with the Olympic Rings as the backdrop.

 Spend the day outdoors, developing a deeper understanding of forest ecosystems, enhancing ecological knowledge, practicing wilderness survival skills and considering the impact that humans have on the environment.

 Play team games in the urban rainforest of Stanley Park before the journey home.

 The Vancouver STEAM program teaches students about environmental sustainability through a lecture, tour, workshop and immersive learning.
-A UBC Sustainability Lecture and Walking Tour gives students the opportunity to learn about UBC green innovations.
+A University of British Columbia (UBC) sustainability lecture and walking tour gives students the opportunity to learn about UBC green innovations.
 The Beaty Biodiversity Museum introduces students to millions of preserved biological specimens.
-Learn about alternative energy sources, specifically a wind turbine, on a Grouse Mountain Sustainability Workshop.
-Immerse in forest ecology education for a day and gain hands-on outdoor instruction in wilderness survival, ecosystems, connect to the environment and learn the importance of resource management.
-Exploration of the natural wonderlands in and around Vancouver are all beneficial.
+Learn about alternative energy sources, specifically a wind turbine, in a Grouse Mountain sustainability workshop.
+Gain a deeper understanding of forest ecology and ecosystems, through hands-on outdoor instruction on wilderness survival, connecting to the environment and learning the importance of resource management.
+Discover natural wonderlands around Vancouver and reflect on the educational experience after returning home.

 Private transportation provided throughout the program.